Buying a House Not Married? How to Protect Yourself

 Surely, most households are headed by a married couple, and unmarried couples make up a tiny fraction of the US population.
 Right?

 Negative.
-The proportion of married couple households is down to just 46%, traditional nuclear households have fallen to 18%, and cohabitating couples are on the rise:
+The proportion of married couple households is down to just 47%, traditional nuclear households have fallen to 18%, and cohabitating couples are on the rise.
+Roughly one in ten home purchases each year involve an unmarried couple, and that share is growing at 3.5x the rate of married couple households.

 1. This trend is a reversion to the norm more than a cultural shift